How FlightAware fuels flight prediction models for global travelers with TimescaleDB and Grafana

 And, after a few months of use, make sure to go back and read the docs again – you'll discover all sorts of new things to try to make your database even faster (looking at you timescaledb-tune)!

-Editor’s Note: If you’d like to follow Caroline’s advice and start testing TimescaleDB for yourself, Timescale Forge is the fastest way to get up and running - 100% free for 30 days, no credit card required.
+Editor’s Note: If you’d like to follow Caroline’s advice and start testing TimescaleDB for yourself, Timescale Cloud is the fastest way to get up and running - 100% free for 30 days, no credit card required.
 You can see self-managed and other hosted options here.

 To learn more about timescale-tune, see our Configuring TimescaleDB documentation.